jNLeee/ClimateTunes/README.md

-# Getting Started with CLimateTunes
+# Getting Started with ClimateTunes

 1. Make sure that you "cd" to the correct directory in terminal
 2. Run "npm install"